suchjs/such-cli/README.md

       // you can set a keys config for such.a(options)
       // that can generate an exact data what you want
       buildConfig: function(pathname, { query, data, method }, config){
-        // return a keys config
+        // return a data config the request return {
+          // override the global timeout
+          timeout: 100,
+          // add external headers to response
+          headers: {
+            "From": "www.suchjs.com"
+          },
+          // config the suchInstance
+          instance: {
+            keys: {
+              "/data": {
+                exists: true
+              }
+            }
+          }
+        };
       }
     }
   }